dylanonelson/medium_clone/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: Users and stories (~1 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+I will implement basic user authentication in Rails so that users can stay signed in on one computer.
+By the end of this phase, users will be able to create stories using a simple text form in a Rails view and view those stories in a simple Backbone view.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Follows and feeds (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will add a new Rails model for following users.
+Users will be able to follow each other.
+Users' home page will be a Backbone index view that shows all the (published) posts from users they are following.
+To do this, I will create a feed route in the stories controller that uses the users' subscribed_authors association to return the appropriate posts.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Tags and taggings (~2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will add new Rails models, tags and taggings, that belong to posts.
+Post views will display the tags that they have.
+I will make follows into a polymorphic association that can belong to either users or tags.
+Posts either from users or from tags will appear in users' feeds.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Composition view (~3 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I will add formatting to the post composition page.
+I have no idea how I will do this, but I would like to emulate Medium's formatting toolbar.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Searching for users and tags (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I will add a search controller to my API that serves results for users and tags.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
+- [ ] Bookmark posts to read later
-- [ ] Custom blog urls
-- [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] Publicly highlight post text
-- [ ] Reblogging
+- [ ] Publicly comment in posts' margins
-- [ ] Multiple sessions/session management
+- [ ] Automatically post stories to Twitter
-- [ ] User avatars
+- [ ] Recommend posts
-- [ ] Typeahead search bar
+- [ ] Respond to posts

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md